 - 10 distinct sounds and hymns are produced while chanting Aartis and reciting Devi’s Mantras through Bells and Conches on the River Bank.

 - A high-spirited and vigorous Ganga-Dusshera ceremony is observed in 10 chief States in India, where River-Ganges flows.
-These are:
+These are Himachal Pradesh, Uttarakhand, Uttar Pradesh, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand, Haryana, Rajasthan, and West Bengal.

 - This holy observance embraces- establishing a magnificent artificial temple of 10 bamboo or wooden sticks right at the center of the River-Ganges or a water stream.

-- It is considered to be very sacred and auspicious to worship Goddess-Ganga in this holy season, as it is one of the Tenth (10th) Supreme godheads praised in Hindu folklore.
+- It is considered to be very sacred and auspicious to worship Goddess-Ganga in this holy season, as it is one of the Tenths (10th) Supreme godheads praised in Hindu folklore.

 तत्र भगवतः साक्षाद्यज्ञलिङ्गस्य- Srimad Bhagavatam (5.17).